A peek at Twilio Inc. (TWLO): Who has invested in It?

 Twilio Inc. (TWLO) Insider Activity

-A total of 56 insider transactions have happened at Twilio Inc. (TWLO) in the last six months, with sales accounting for 30 and purchases happening 26 times.
-The most recent transaction is an insider sale by Viggiano Aidan, the company’s Chief Financial Officer.
-SEC filings show that Viggiano Aidan sold 8,456 shares of the company’s common stock on Jun 09 at a price of $63.43 per share for a total of $0.54 million.
-Following the sale, the insider now owns 0.2 million shares.
+A total of 55 insider transactions have happened at Twilio Inc. (TWLO) in the last six months, with sales accounting for 29 and purchases happening 26 times.
+The most recent transaction is an insider sale by Shipchandler Khozema, the company’s President, Communications.
+SEC filings show that Shipchandler Khozema sold 9,878 shares of the company’s common stock on Jun 30 at a price of $64.07 per share for a total of $0.63 million.
+Following the sale, the insider now owns 0.23 million shares.

 Twilio Inc. (TWLO): Who are the competitors?